Vision and Mission

 In order to achieve this, the educational community must meet new demands.
 It must:

-EUSMAT supports this department in working with an experienced consortium of renowned European universities in the field of Materials Science and Engineering.
-We collaborate with a versatile network of contacts in third countries, based on a partnership with the Humboldt Foundation.
+EUSMAT supports the department in working with an experienced consortium of renowned European universities in the field of Materials Science and Engineering.
+EUSMAT collaborates with a versatile network of partners worldwide.

 We maintain a network of industrial partners interested in collaboration with the university network in aspects such as education, further training and qualification of international, employable leaders.

-We expect all employees, students, guest lecturers, staff of third parties, course participants, trainees and visitors of the Institute to follow this Code of Conduct and cover their behavior towards:
+We expect all employees, students, guest lecturers, staff of third parties, course participants, trainees and visitors of EUSMAT to follow this Code of Conduct and cover their behavior towards:

-other employees and course participants at the institute,
+- other employees and course participants at the university,

-other persons working on assignment at the institute, such as guest lecturers, trainees and temporary agency staff
+- other persons working on assignment at the university, such as guest lecturers, trainees and temporary agency staff

-third parties and their employees working at the institute
+- third parties and their employees working at the university

 Rules of fairness, honesty, and respect for the rights of others will govern our conduct at all times.